mlstroud/tap-room-redux/README.md

 > If the browser does not automatically launch, you can generally view it at https://localhost:3000

 ## Known Bugs

-* Unable to get redux state to work with selected keg.
-Tried multiple approaches including writing custom combineReducer function.
-Bugs introduced only appeared on certain pages, without any immediate explanation, so for now selected keg is stored in local state.

 ## Support and contact details